Four Shire Stone

-The Four Shire Stone is a boundary marker that marks the place where the four historic English counties of Warwickshire, Oxfordshire, Gloucestershire, and Worcestershire once met.
-Since 1931, with a change to the boundaries of Worcestershire, only three of the counties meet at the stone.
+The Four Shire Stone is a boundary marker that marks the point where the English counties of Warwickshire, Oxfordshire, Gloucestershire, and Worcestershire once met.
+Since 1931, when the Worcestershire exclave of Evenlode was transferred to Gloucestershire, only three counties have met at the stone.

 Boundary marker

 The Four Shire Stone is not a single stone, but a nine-foot high monument, built from the local Cotswold stone.
-It is in the English midlands at the northern corner of a T junction on the A44 road, a mile and a half east of the small town of Moreton-in-Marsh, at 51°59′15″N 1°39′57″W, grid reference SP2301432023.
+It is in the English midlands at the northern corner of a T junction on the A44 road, a mile and a half east of the small town of Moreton-in-Marsh (which has the closest railway station), at 51°59′15″N 1°39′57″W, grid reference SP2301432023.
 The existing structure was probably built in the 18th century, and is a grade II listed building.
 There was an earlier "4 Shire Stone" on or near the site in 1675, almost certainly that illustrated in 1660.
 Thomas Habington's Survey of Worcestershire mentions "the stone which toucheth four sheeres, a thing rarely scene".

 Five (formerly seven) civil parishes meet at the stone: